NMLichtenberg/node_selenium/README.md

 Tests in this repo are written against http://the-internet.herokuapp.com which is a web application designed for test automation challenges.

-Tests are written using the page object model for increased resiliency and optimal maintainability.

 **Basic implementation details:**

 - Tests are run using grunt task runner